axperty/farmingexperienceserverinstaller/README.md

 - Automatically finds your local CurseForge installation of the Farming Experience modpack to copy the necessary files.
 - Downloads the specific NeoForge loader and installs it silently.
-- Changes the text splashes shown next to the Minecraft logo.
-- Detects if the player is running the modpack.

 ### Prerequisites